Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 We lunched on the ship, now anchored between the New Guinea mainland and our destination for the afternoon, Karkar Island.
 Karkar is formed around a large volcanic crater, which has been quiet of late, but killed two volcanologists in 1979.
 The island’s rich soils support an almost continuous string of plantations along the coast, and a dense of population of as many as 80,000 people.

-Once all were back on board, some took advantage of the breeze and the view to take coffee on the different decks, while others headed back on the Xplorer to a delightful cove on Karkar where visibility of 10 metres or more made for excellent snorkeling on the reef.
+Once all were back on board, some took advantage of the breeze and the view to enjoy a coffee on the different decks, while others headed back on the Xplorer to a delightful cove on Karkar where visibility of 10 metres or more made for excellent snorkeling on the reef.

-Guest photographer David Kirkland screened a selection of his professional images of the expedition thus far during evening drinks, followed by a slideshow of crew photos.
-After dinner, the second part of the Bill Bailey’s entertaining Wallace documentary, “Alfred Russel Wallace in the Spice Islands”, was shown in the Bridge Deck Lounge, while the ship weighed anchor and headed west for the Sepik River.
+Guest photographer David Kirkland presented a selection of his professional images of the expedition thus far during evening drinks, followed by a slideshow of crew photos.
+After dinner, the second part of the Bill Bailey’s entertaining Wallace documentary, ‘Alfred Russel Wallace in the Spice Islands‘, was shown in the Bridge Deck Lounge, while the ship weighed anchor and headed west for the Sepik River.

 After cruising through the night from Karkar, we reached the mouth of the mighty Sepik River at 0545, and began our ascent of the river.
 The early birds on deck were treated to an abundance of water fowl, and remarkable vistas from the upper decks which allowed us to see distant ridges and mountains above the palms and trees, and to follow the winding course of the river, which almost doubles back on itself.
 Long thin dugout canoes, characteristic of the Sepik, shot out from the banks as we passed “summer” camps of scattered thatch houses, which people occupy briefly while they fish, process sago, and collect bananas, prior to converging again on their main villages.
 At 1,126km in length, the Sepik is PNG’s longest river, a highway of trade and cultural exchange that is as important to PNG as the Amazon and the Nile are to Brazil and Egypt.

 Overnight, the Coral Adventurer cruised from Kadover Island to our final destination at the town of Madang, the capital of Madang Province.
-After an early breakfast, the group headed in different directions, with the Israeli party setting off to the north on their own tour, and the main group debarking onto two buses, which took us through Madang for a morning of sightseeing.
+After an early breakfast the group headed in different directions, with the Israeli party setting off to the north on their own tour, and the main group boarding two buses which took us through Madang for a morning of sightseeing.